tokio-rs/website/content/tokio/tutorial/async.md

 struct Delay {
     when: Instant,
-    // This Some when we have spawned a thread, and None otherwise.
+    // This is Some when we have spawned a thread, and None otherwise.
     waker: Option<Arc<Mutex<Waker>>>,
 }